 Howdy!
 As a result of a large database transition, incorrect information may be temporarily displayed on user profiles, Find an Aggie, and other areas of our website.
 We appreciate your understanding as we are working to resolve these issues promptly.

 Annika Roberts '22 January 30, 2023 12:37 PM updated: January 31, 2023 3:15 PM

-Aggie Conversations at noon on Tuesday, Nov.
-29, will feature a discussion on current events with the program's hosts and student co-hosts.
+Aggie Conversations at noon on Tuesday, Jan.
+31, will feature a discussion on current events with the program's hosts and student co-hosts.
+Topics will include Tyre Nichols' death and the Memphis Police Department.
 Audience members will also be asked to participate in a moderated discussion.